Go Incognito Chrome Extension

 “Go Incognito” is a very useful extension for Google Chrome browser.
 It enables users to easily open the current Chrome tab in the incognito mode.

 When you fire the extension (using its toolbar button, the context menu option or Alt + I keyboard command) it opens the current tab in an incognito window.
-It also closes that current tab in the normal window, and removes it from your browsing history.
+Moreover, it closes that current tab, and removes it from your browsing history.

 To open the current tab in an incognito window, click on the toolbar button as shown in the above screenshot.
 Alternatively, you can right click any where on the web page and select the “Go Incognito” option present in the context menu.

-Tip #2: By default, Go Incognito closes the current tab, and removes it from the browsing history.
+Tip #2: By default, this extension closes the current tab, and removes it from the browsing history.
 But, if you like, you can set it to not close or remove it from the history.
 Visit extension’s Options page for setting up your choice.
 You can always change it later.

 Tip #3: Users can allow this extension in the incognito mode from Chrome’s extension page (chrome://extensions) to enjoy the reverse functionality.
 Using this feature, you can open an incognito tab as a normal tab just by clicking the extension’s icon on the toolbar.